KeisGSmit/PrideHackathon/README.md

 ---
 ## Credits
 ### Code
-* [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.
-* [Autoprefixer CSS online](https://autoprefixer.github.io/): To aid in the CSS prefixing.
 * ANY CODE I USED FROM OTHER PEOPLE OR SITES AND WHO IT'S FROM, INCLUDING CREDITING ANYONE WHO HELPED ME FIX BUGS

 ### Audio
 * WHO OWNS THE AUDIO AND WHO EDITED THE AUDIO

 ### Content
-* All code was written and edited by team Shamrocked from [Code Institute](https://codeinstitute.net/):
+* All code was written and edited by team 8 from [Code Institute](https://codeinstitute.net/):
     * [Abi Harrison](https://github.com/Abibubble)
     * [Keis](https://github.com/KeisGSmit)
     * [Luana](https://github.com/luziandrade)